exakat/exakat/docs/Rules.rst

 ##########################

-PHP constants may be case insensitive, when defined with `'define() <http://www.php.net/define>`_ and the third argument.
+PHP constants may be case insensitive, when defined with `define() <http://www.php.net/define>`_ and the third argument.

 This feature is deprecated since PHP 7.3 and will be removed in PHP 8.0.